BIDMCDigitalPsychiatry/LAMP-platform/docs/overview.md

 You are able to create custom surveys and  use surveys from the Division of Digital Psychiatry's survey instrument library.
 You are also able to customize already existing cognitive tests such as Jewels by specifying the number of jewels and time limit.

 ## Manage
 You can customize existing activities in Manage such as Breathe by uploading your own audio files.
+Other activities

 ## Prevent
 You have the option to program new visualizations in Prevent.
 You are also able to hide any visualizations from patients or participants.

+## Sensors
+You can toggle different types of sensors like heart rate or gps on and off.